 7. Sensed presence: this is a kind of vivid sensation that there is the presence of a known or an unknown person quite close but just behind them.
 It is also called guardian angel or continued presence when referring to when you sense that there is a presence of someone who is already bereaved.

-9. Tinnitus: this is a perception that there is sound while in truth, no external source of sound is present.
+9. Tinnitus: this is hearing sounds when no real noise exists, no external source of sound is present.
 The sounds are usually simple like buzzing, hissing, or ringing even though there are some complex percepts such as music.

 Distress and stigma

 The way people respond to hallucinations is different and every individual has their own way of dealing with it.
-For older people who have been bereaved, it has been observed that indeed hallucinations are a great help to them.
+For older people who have lost loved ones, experts notice that hallucinations often comfort them.

 However, when hallucinations come as a result of Charles Bonnet syndrome, the perceiver can be distressed and the hallucinations can actually be more persistent.
 Also, people with Tinnitus are also greatly distressed under such circumstances.

-There are also studies that show that there is an association that exists between suicidal behaviour and hallucinations especially in younger and older people.
+There are also studies that show that there is an association that exists between suicidal behavior and hallucinations especially in younger and older people.

 If someone close to you or you have ever experienced hallucinations, then you most likely understand just how troubling that experience can be.
 Having a sensory experience that something which doesn’t really exist is there can be traumatizing, to say the least.